stavrossk/MeediFier_for_MeediOS/README.md

   Additionally, extraction of this structure requires the definition of special text filters such as Tag Masks and Regural Expressions.

-  This is where MediaFairy comes in to rectify these problems by seamlessly integrating the following capabilities:
+  This is where MeediFier comes in to rectify these problems by seamlessly integrating the following capabilities: